Incommensurable lattices in Baumslag-Solitar complexes: The --complexes and

 \subsection{Metric structure}

 The complex $X_{m,n}$ admits a piecewise-Riemannian metric on which $\Aut(X_{m,n})$ acts by isometries.
-If $m = n$ then each $2$--cell is isometric to a Euclidean $m/k \times 1$ rectangle, and all $1$--cells have length $1$.
-If $m \not= n$ then each $2$--cell is isometric to a right-angled quadrilateral region in the hyperbolic plane whose vertical sides are geodesics of length $\abs{\log(m/n)}$ and whose horizontal sides are concentric horocyclic arcs of lengths $m/k$ and $n/k$.
+The construction is based on \cite{farbmosher}, which treats the case of $X_{1,n}$.
+If $m = n$ then each $2$--cell is isometric to a Euclidean $m/k \times 1 = 1 \times 1$ rectangle, and all $1$--cells have length $1$.
+If $m \not= n$ then each $2$--cell is isometric to a right-angled quadrilateral region in the hyperbolic plane (a ``horobrick'') whose vertical sides are geodesics of length $\abs{\log(m/n)}$ and whose horizontal sides are concentric horocyclic arcs of lengths $m/k$ and $n/k$.
+This metric gives every horizontal $1$--cell length $1$.

 When $m \not= n$, each strip is isometric to the region in $\Hyp^2$ between two concentric horocycles of distance $\abs{\log(m/n)}$ apart.
 Since the branching lines are horocycles, $X_{m,n}$ has concentrated positive curvature along these lines, and is definitely not hyperbolic in any global sense.
 On the other hand, each strip in $X_{m,m}$ is isometric to a Euclidean strip of width $1$, and $X_{m,m}$ is isometric to $T_{m,m} \times \R$.